 Health Coaches assist the project’s leadership by navigating through first aid needs.
 They monitor the students as they travel and serve on the mission field to ensure safety is always a priority.
 Health Coaches are required to have experience in the medical field and can be medics, nurses, doctors etc. When they are not advising the team on health issues, they have the opportunity to join in on the outreach opportunities in whatever country they’re in.

-Two Project Directors, one male and one female, will oversee the entire ministry trip on most Global Expeditions projects.
+A Project Director will oversee the entire ministry trip on most Teen Mania’s Global Expeditions projects.

 They have been working with the Global Expeditions’ Headquarters throughout the year on specific trip details.
 They have also received training on the Global Expeditions processes, procedures, and international contact relations.
 They are directly involved with areas of teaching, training, discipline, accountability, scheduling, logistics, and ministry.
 They will hold participants accountable to the rules and safety measures outlined by Global Expeditions and help in providing a safe environment for everyone.